 - Expensive as a staple diet

-Brown's Bird Lover's Blend is the only squirrel-proof wild bird seed I currently can vouch for to be effective.
-It fends off the squirrels, and a variety of birds would find it palatable.
+Brown's Bird Lover's Blend is the only squirrel-proof wild bird seed mix I currently can vouch for to be effective.
+It fends off the squirrels, and a variety of birds would find it palatable in your bird feeder.

 8. Wagner's Premium Cardinal Blend – Best Bird Seed for Cardinals

-Of course, with this seed mix, you'd attract a lot more bird species than just cardinals.
+Of course, with this bird seed mix containing the all-time favorite black oil sunflower seed, you'd attract many more bird species than just cardinals.

 You won't bother with squirrels because a large portion of the blend contains safflower seeds.
-But mixed up with B.O.S., they might come around the feeder to eat what they can.
+But mixed up with black oil sunflower seeds, they might come around the feeder to eat what they can.

 - #1 bird food for cardinals

-- Squirrels can't empty its content in a feeder
+- Squirrels can't empty their content in a bird feeder

 - Attracts more birds than cardinals

-The good thing about Wagner's wild bird food is all the little birds love it and not just cardinals.
+The good thing about Wagner's wild bird food is all the little birds love black oil sunflower seeds, and all the other ingredients it contains, so this not only attracts cardinals.

 9. Lyric Fine Tunes No Waste Bird Seeds – No Waste Bird Seed Mix

-Lyric Fine Tune is custom-made for beautiful wild birds, down to the smallest.
+Lyric Fine Tune is a custom-made wild bird seed mix for beautiful wild birds, down to the smallest.
 It's the true definition of a "no waste" mix.